KaptainCS3/HackerRank-30-Days-Of-Code/Day 1_DataTypes/README.md

 ### Objective
 <p>Today, we're discussing data types.
-Check out the Tutorial tab for learning materials and an instructional video!</p>
+Check out the <a href="https://www.hackerrank.com/challenges/30-data-types/tutorial">Tutorial</a> tab for learning materials and an instructional video!</p>

 <h3>Task</h3>
 <p>Complete the code in the editor below.
 The variables i,d , and s are already declared and initialized for you.
 You must:</p>